top of page

 Musicals aren't everyone's cup of tea, but I'm a sucker for them.
 With a song that so perfectly fit exactly what I wanted to summarize with this chapter, the fact that it came from a musical wasn't a deal-breaker for me.
 Before I get into that, though, let's talk about where my love of musicals came from.
 Like many other things in my life that I love and am passionate about, it started with my mother.

 My grandfather was a professional piano player who gigged around Boston throughout the 1920s and 30s.
 My mother often told me that some of her fondest memories from her childhood, in the 40s and early 50s, was when her father would sit down to the piano and begin to play.
 In the nice weather, they'd open the windows and doors, and within minutes, neighbors would arrive -- drinks in hand -- to join the sing-alongs.
-My mother's favorites were the Broadway hits, which put soundtracks from "South Pacific," "42nd Street," "Carousel," "Oklahoma!" and "West Side Story" in regular rotation on our record player during my own childhood.
+My mother's favorites were the Broadway hits, which put soundtracks from South Pacific, 42nd Street, Carousel, Oklahoma! and West Side Story in regular rotation on our record player during my own childhood.

-Hoping to instill the same love of musicals in me, she brought me to see "Annie" in Boston when I was 5 years old, and bought me the soundtrack (on vinyl) as a souvenir.
+Hoping to instill the same love of musicals in me, she brought me to see Annie in Boston when I was 5 years old, and bought me the soundtrack (on vinyl) as a souvenir.
 I listened to those songs over and over, remembering the accompanying story with each run through.
-"Maybe" always stuck with me, because I could relate to wondering what an unknown parent was like, and whether they'd some day show up, ready to finally make all those unknowns known.
+Maybe always stuck with me, because I could relate to wondering what an unknown parent was like, and whether they'd someday show up, ready to finally make all those unknowns known.

 I wouldn't go so far as to say I was a theatre geek, but I was absolutely more likely to love musicals than my peers.
 Where most of my friends would groan and roll their eyes at any mention of one, I had a list of favorites.
-I grew up watching not only the movie versions of "Annie," "The Music Man," "Oliver!" and "Yentl," on cable TV, but I sought out my own favorites via the video rental store in "Jesus Christ Superstar," "The Pirate Movie," "Hair" (as mentioned in the book) and "Victor/Victoria."
+I grew up watching not only the movie versions of Annie, The Music Man, Oliver! and Yentl on cable TV, but I sought out my own favorites via the video rental store in The Pirate Movie, Jesus Christ Superstar, Hair (as mentioned in the book) and Victor/Victoria.
 That trend has maintained throughout the years, where I'm not necessarily on top of the latest Broadway hits when they're at the height of their popularity, but I'm often aware of the buzz and typically get around to checking out a performance when I can.
-I saw "Phantom of the Opera," and "Rent" within a few years of their Broadway debuts (in Boston, always), but had been in a bit of a Broadway drought since then.
-That changed when a friend's son, who was getting immersed in the local theatre groups, put Lin-Manuel Miranda's "Hamilton" on my radar in 2014.
-When I saw Miranda's name in the credits for "Moana," and couldn't help but notice how catchy all those songs were, my curiosity was piqued.
-I finally downloaded the "Hamilton" soundtrack and was immediately enamored with it, which then lead me to check out "In the Heights" as well.
+I saw Phantom of the Opera and Rent within a few years of their Broadway debuts (in Boston, always), but had been in a bit of a Broadway drought since then.

 If you don't particularly care for musicals, you can always take the short cut of just looking up the lyrics to satisfy your curiosity about this song's chapter, but I hope you'll listen to it.
-Even without the full backstory that you'd get from "In the Heights," there's enough in this song to understand what's going on in Nina's head and to see the parallel with what's happening with Autumn and her own single parent's college focus in this chapter.
+Even without the full backstory that you'd get from In the Heights, there's enough in this song to understand what's going on in Nina's head and to see the parallel with what's happening with Autumn and her own single parent's college focus in this chapter.

 bottom of page